 Please call the immunization office at 541-737-7573, or send an e-mail.

-You must call our office at 541-737-7573 if you are looking for an exemption from any of the required vaccines except for COVID-19.
-Please click here for information on the COVID-19 exemption process.
+You must call our office at 541-737-7573 if you are looking for medical exemptions from any of the required vaccines.

 To learn more